BaoMinh-DA/Project-2---Carbon-Emission-Analysis/README.md

 ## V. What are the countries with the highest contribution to carbon emissions?

+### To calculate the amount of carbon emissions of a country, we must connect the product_emissions table and the contries table and then calculate the total amount of carbon emissions by country.

 ```sql
 SELECT  COUNTRY_NAME, sum(carbon_footprint_pcf) "TOTAL CARBON_FOOTPRINT"
 FROM product_emissions